How to Organize Vitamins, Supplements & Medicines in Four Steps

 Another less technical (but still effective) solution is a 7-day AM/PM organizer that will help you stay on track all week long:

-AM PM Weekly 7 Day Pill Organizer, Sukuos Large Daily Pill Cases with Easy Push Button Design for Pills/Vitamin/Fish Oil/Supplements (Rainbow)
+Sukuos AM PM Weekly Pill Organizer 2 Times A Day, Large Daily Pill Box Case 7 Day with Easy Push Button Design, Detachable Medicine Holder for Vitamin/Fish Oil/Supplements (Rainbow)

 Looking for something a little less conspicuous and great for travel?
 How about this cute option: